sergioavazquez/meeseeks-js/README.md

 ## chain

-`chain` resolves promises in a sequential order.
+`chain` resolves promises in a sequential order and returns an array with its results.

 `chain(promises)`